awsdocs/amazon-rds-user-guide/doc_source/CHAP_PostgreSQL.md

 PostgreSQL version 9\.4\.7 includes improved visibility of autovacuum sessions by allowing the rds\_superuser account to view autovacuum sessions in pg\_stat\_activity\.
 For example, you can identify and terminate an autovacuum session that is blocking a command from running, or executing slower than a manually issued vacuum command\.

+#### PostgreSQL Version 9\.3\.20 on Amazon RDS<a name="PostgreSQL.Concepts.General.version9320"></a>

+PostgreSQL version 9\.3\.20 contains several bug fixes for issues in version 9\.3\.19\.
+For more information on the fixes in 9\.3\.20, see the [PostgreSQL documentation](http://www.postgresql.org/docs/9.3/static/release-9-3-20.html)\.
+For information on upgrading the engine version for your PostgreSQL DB instance, see [Upgrading a PostgreSQL DB Instance](#PostgreSQL.Concepts.General.Patching)\.

 #### PostgreSQL Version 9\.3\.19 on Amazon RDS<a name="PostgreSQL.Concepts.General.version9319"></a>

 PostgreSQL version 9\.3\.19 contains several bug fixes for issues in version 9\.3\.18\.
-For more information on the fixes in 9\.3\.19, see the [PostgreSQL documentation](http://www.postgresql.org/docs/9.3.19/static/release-9-3-19.html)\.
+For more information on the fixes in 9\.3\.19, see the [PostgreSQL documentation](http://www.postgresql.org/docs/9.3/static/release-9-3-19.html)\.
 For information on upgrading the engine version for your PostgreSQL DB instance, see [Upgrading a PostgreSQL DB Instance](#PostgreSQL.Concepts.General.Patching)\.

 #### PostgreSQL Version 9\.3\.17 on Amazon RDS<a name="PostgreSQL.Concepts.General.version9317"></a>